 Malta has been a hub for investment funds since its accession into the European Union in 2004.
 While maintaining the traditional Professional Investor Funds (PIFs), Malta has also implemented EU fund regimes such as Alternative Investment Funds (AIFs) and Undertakings for Collective Investment in Transferable Securities (UCITS).
-In 2016, the Notified AIF (NAIF) was introduced which can be registered within ten days.
-Fund managers can choose to set up the fund in a number of different structures, with the most popular one being the investment company with variable share capital (SICAV), also known as open-ended schemes.
-Other structures include the investment company with fixed share capital units trusts (INVCO) also known as close-ended schemes, contractual funds and limited partnerships.
+In 2016, the Notified AIF (NAIF) was introduced, which can be registered within ten days.
+Fund managers can choose to set up the fund in several different structures, with the most popular one being the investment company with variable share capital (SICAV), also known as open-ended schemes.
+Other structures include the investment company with fixed share capital units trusts (INVCO), also known as close-ended schemes, contractual funds and limited partnerships.

 Professional Investor Funds (PIFs) are collective investment schemes intended solely for Qualifying Investors, which can be structured as a SICAV, INVCO, an incorporated cell company, an incorporated cell of a Recognised Incorporated Cell Company (RICC), a contractual fund, unit trust or limited partnership.
 Since PIFs are not regulated by the UCITS or AIFM Directive, the passporting scheme does not apply.

 In order to be classified as a Qualifying Investor, the following criteria must be met:

 (a) Invest a minimum of €100,000 or its currency equivalent in the PIF, which investment may not be reduced below this minimum amount at any time by way of a partial redemption;

 (b) Declare in writing to the fund manager and the PIF that he/she is aware of and accepts the risks associated with the proposed investment; and

 (c) Satisfy at least one of the following:

 (i) A body corporate which has net assets in excess of €750,000 or which is part of a group which has net assets in excess of €750,000;